Sonvilier: Economy

 In 2000, there were 78 workers who commuted into the municipality and 346 workers who commuted away.
 The municipality is a net exporter of workers, with about 4.4 workers leaving the municipality for every one entering.
 About 5.1% of the workforce coming into Sonvilier are coming from outside Switzerland.
-Of the working population, 10.3% used public transportation to get to work, and 61% used a private car.
+Of the working population, 10.3% used public transport to get to work, and 61% used a private car.

 Religion

 From the 2000 census, 247 or 21.3% were Roman Catholic, while 627 or 54.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 members of an Orthodox church (or about 0.17% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 178 individuals (or about 15.37% of the population) who belonged to another Christian church.
 There were 4 individuals (or about 0.35% of the population) who were Jewish, and 17 (or about 1.47% of the population) who were Islamic.
 There were 2 individuals who were Buddhist.
 129 (or about 11.14% of the population) belonged to no church, are agnostic or atheist, and 40 individuals (or about 3.45% of the population) did not answer the question.